Mews Cottage in Stratton, Bude.

 - There is a small area of garden beyond the other cottages.

-The village of Stratton is well worth taking a stroll around - it has many buildings of historic and architectural interest including the Church and the former Court House.
-There is a copy of the Stratton Town Trail in the cottage - SEE: https://www.visitbude.info/for-culture-history-buffs/stratton-town-trail/ - for your use.
-The Conservation Plan appraisal also has more information if you are interested in more in-depth context, and the last few pages show historic development maps.
-SEE: https://map.cornwall.gov.uk/reports_conservation_areas/Stratton.pdf
+The village of STRATTON is well worth taking a stroll around - it has many buildings of historic and architectural interest including the Church and the former Court House.
+There is a copy of the Stratton Town Trail in the cottage for your use or see here online: https://www.visitbude.info/for-culture-history-buffs/stratton-town-trail/

-There is a lovely short circular walk which takes in the leafy river walk down the Drovers Way (see Stratton Town Trail and the conservation area report above) - ideal for walking the dog.
+There is a lovely short circular walk which takes in the leafy river walk, some historic buildings and the Drovers Way (see Stratton Town Trail and the conservation area report above) - ideal for walking the dog.

 The famous Civil War battlefield site of Stamford Hill lies to the north-west of the village in the surrounding fields above the woods.
 The Battle of Stratton was fought here on 16th May 1643.
-SEE: https://historicengland.org.uk/content/docs/listing/battlefields/stratton/
+See here: https://historicengland.org.uk/content/docs/listing/battlefields/stratton/

 SEASIDE TOWN OF BUDE